bugsnag/bugsnag-laravel/README.md

 exceptions in your Laravel PHP applications.
 We support both Laravel and Lumen.

+### Looking for 1.x?

+v1 of our Laravel package supports Laravel 4 and uses v2 of our main PHP library.
+You can find it on our [1.7 branch](https://github.com/bugsnag/bugsnag-laravel/tree/1.7).

 ## Documentation

 See our main PHP repo for all information regarding usage at https://github.com/bugsnag/bugsnag-php.